Living in “the real world”: It’s something my husband and I talk a lot about with our two tween boys.

 The beautiful thing about seeking wisdom?
 God promises that those who search for wisdom will surely find it (Proverbs 8:17).
 Our God is a merciful and wonderful God who longs to give this most precious of all gifts to his children!

-Therefore, our job as parents is simply to encourage our kids toward it, and to openly seek it ourselves!
+Therefore, our job as parents is to (1) seek wisdom and (2) encourage our kids toward this most important character trait!

 Alicia Michelle writes about living a beautifully imperfect journey through homeschooling, parenting, marriage and all family-related matters at YourVibrantFamily.com.
 She has been married to her best friend for 14 years and together they spend their days lovingly guiding their four passionate and creative kids.